Common Misconceptions About Dental Implants in Holistic Practices

 False.
 Patient health is also a very big factor in success and dental bone graft recovery periods.
 Even with the best techniques and materials patients who are not healthy may experience bone graft failures.
 In order for grafts to be successful, the graft needs to be:

-1. bone graft material accepted by the host and not rejected.
+1. Bone graft material accepted by the host and not rejected.
 PRF is never rejected because it is natural and comes from the patient.
 Other bone graft products are man made, from other humans or from animals.
 Clearly the more foreign the material, the greater the chance for rejection.

-2. the patients body needs to have the health and strength to grow new bone tissue in response to dental bone grafting
+2. The patients body needs to have the health and strength to grow new bone tissue in response to dental bone grafting

-3. the patients body needs to fight off any bacteria or other pathogens in the mouth during bone graft recovery and healing periods.
+3. The patients body needs to fight off any bacteria or other pathogens in the mouth during bone graft recovery and healing periods.
 The mouth is a dirty place.

-4. the body needs to grow bone and not allow gum or other soft tissue to grow into the bone graft sites.
+4. The body needs to grow bone and not allow gum or other soft tissue to grow into the bone graft sites.
 Accordingly, membranes and graft material selection is critical.
 Membranes create a temporary barrier between growing bone and overlying gum tissue.
 Sometimes problems occur when the membrane breaks down prior to when the body has finished growing bone underneath.
 Additionally, if the graft material dissolves before the body has grown bone, there can be opportunity for soft tissue to grow down into the graft site also.
 Material selections and surgical technical are very important in this regard.

 Call Now Button